Abiquiu Artisan Studio Tour in Georgia O’Keeffe Country from Santa Fe

 Following our meditative hike, we journey down the quaint back roads to Abiquiu, a small town with an impressive history.
 Abiquiú means “wild choke cherry place” in the Tewa language.was first settled in 1742 by 24 Tewa Pueblo families The first settlers here were Indians, and the name Abiquiu is a Spanish variation of the Indian Tewa words pay sha boo-oo, meaning “timber-end town,” and abechin, meaning “hoot of an owl.”
 The Indians who came to the Chama Valley were migrating from Mesa Verde in Colorado in the 15th century. the starting point of the pioneering route of the Old Spanish Trail. a historical trade route that connected the northern New Mexico settlements of (or near) Santa Fe, New Mexico with those of Los Angeles, California and southern California arun 1830-1850.
 While the town is most well-known for the artist Georgia O’Keeffe, the outer lying landscape tells the story of millions of years of erosive scars that continue to shift and change with time.
 While exploring Abiquiu, it’s not difficult to uncover why so many artists have made their home among her mesas, buttes, valleys, canyons and plateaus with vivid hues painted and etched across her landscape like poetry.

 We will visit the home and studio of local artists Debra Fritts and Frank Shelton where you will enjoy a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts and gaining inspiration from the artistic.
 This hospitable artistic couple moved here from Atlanta after years of life in the city both working and teaching in their field of art.
 They created a cozy and sophisticated home along the river which provides new inspiration from the natural world for their work.
 The studio space was an old chicken coop built with WPA money to provide work for those living in the Chama River Valley and now transformed into one of these creative living spaces.
+You will be treated to a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts in their artistic and unique home at their artist outdoor covered portal.

 Debra is a clay artist who works intuitively with pounds of wet clay until forms appear and stories develop.
 Her talent, vision and articulation of clay are profound, and her spirit is playful, nurturing and creative.
 She weaves in the natural world and spirituality around her of the ravens, the coyotes and owls.